GSA/notifications-api/docs/run-book.md

 ### datagov-brokerpak-smtp

-1. To include new verisons of the SMTP borkerpak in released SSB code, create a PR in the `usnotify-ssb` repo updating the version in use in `app-setup-smtp.sh`
+1. To include new verisons of the SMTP brokerpak in released SSB code, create a PR in the `usnotify-ssb` repo updating the version in use in `app-setup-smtp.sh`

 ### Vulnerability Mitigation Changes